renatdd/pythaqua/README.md

 In cultures or software, code is only a mean.
 Programming is a vocation that I pursue with passion.
 I have experience with Python, JavaScript, React, Django and Node.js / Express.
+Eargly learning Java / Spring Boot and Angular 2.
-I'm also particularly interested in desing patterns, methodologies and practices like Agile, SOLID and TDD.
+I'm also particularly interested in REST APIs, software architecture, desing patterns, methodologies and practices like Agile, SOLID and TDD.
-Communicative and open to talks.
+Communicative and open to talks, so...
+Any criticisms from you about my code will be surely welcome.

 <details>
   <summary><strong>🔧 Languages and Tools</strong></summary>